nhatnambui/toguru-scala-client/README.md

   }
 }
 ```
-Please note that you are able to define files that don't break the reloading in case of errors.
+Please note that you are able to define files that don't break the reloading in case of errors (ignoreOnFailures).
 With that you are able to separate features for downstream
-fragments and you're own features in two files with possibly different access policies.
+fragments (see below) and you're own features in two files with possibly different access policies and/or failure handling (ignore or not, as in above example)

 ## Fragment Services & Features